 First day of migrant evictions leads to confusion; only 3 removed from shelters

-More than two dozen migrants were set to be kicked out of shelters Sunday but the long-anticipated eviction only brought confusion and unanswered questions from the city.
+The result?
+Just three of the 11,000 shelter residents were evicted Sunday.

+Outside of shelters, migrants and volunteers who had set up tables to help those being removed expressed confusion at the lack of evictions and were left with unanswered questions.

+At a Friday briefing with reporters, city officials said 34 migrants were scheduled to leave Sunday.
+The adults were slated to be evicted from three different migrant shelters.

-City officials said of the 34 migrants who received notices to leave Sunday, only three exited the system.
-The remaining 31 adults scheduled for evictions received extensions due to exemptions.
-Four of the migrants were exempted because of disability and pregnancy and 27 were awaiting benefits for housing.
+But officials said Monday four were exempted because of disability and pregnancy.
+The other 27 were awaiting benefits from the state for housing or other protections.

-The adults were slated to be evicted from three different migrant shelters on March 17, following an announcement by city officials at a Friday briefing with reporters.
+Johnson’s deputy chief of staff Cristina Pacione-Zayas told the Tribune that the small number of evictions was not a “slight of hand,” after the eviction announcements, but rather a response to an ever-evolving and “fluid” situation.

 Ald.
 Andre Vasquez, 40th, said Sunday he hasn’t been provided any information by city officials about many migrants will be evicted out of which shelters in the next few days.
 As chair of the city’s Immigration Committee, he said having accurate census numbers is important to prevent homelessness and crime.